 - Not powerful enough for high-wattage appliances

-At first glance, the Ego Power+ Nexus looks like an awesome buy.
+At first glance, the Ego Power+ Nexus looks like an excellent buy.
 It delivers more power than the Yeti 3000 at around a third of the price.
-It’s also weather resistant, so it can be used outside, and it’s significantly lighter than the Yeti 3000.
+It’s also weather-resistant, so it can be used outside, and it’s significantly lighter than the Yeti 3000.

-Unfortunately, there are two big downsides to the Nexus.
+Unfortunately, there are two significant downsides to the Nexus.

 The first is the low battery capacity.
 Although the batteries are good quality, they’re low capacity.
-Even if you purchase an additional two batteries to boost the capacity, this will still only give you a maximum capacity of 30Ah or 1,680Wh of power.
-If you’re making use of the high power output, you’re going to burn through this pretty quickly.
+Even if you purchase two additional batteries to boost the capacity, this will only give you a maximum capacity of 30Ah or 1,680Wh of power.
+If you’re using the high power output, you will burn through this pretty quickly.

-The Ego Power+ Nexus is a great choice if you want to keep your fridge, freezer or TV running during a short-term power outage.
+The Ego Power+ Nexus is a great choice to keep your fridge, freezer, or TV running during a short-term power outage.
 Unfortunately, the lack of charging options makes it less suitable for disaster situations.